 Nazareth graduates from medical, dental, and veterinary schools go on to hold significant positions in their fields, such as Tom Carroll ’01, currently a fellow in palliative care at Strong Memorial Hospital in Rochester; Charlotte Hanna-Willardson ’01, doctor of veterinary medicine at the Finger Lakes Equine Associates at the Racetrack in Farmington; and Rebecca Lenhard Swan ’04, second year radiology resident at Albany Medical College.

-With the new Integrated Center for Math and Science, Nazareth’s biology department will offer labs and study spaces that represent a quantum leap forward.
+With the new Peckham Hall, Nazareth’s biology department will offer labs and study spaces that represent a quantum leap forward.
 The future of the biology department and its graduates—and of the Rochester area that benefits from the work of these professionals—never looked better.

 Kelly Noble '11 is currently a medical student at the University of Buffalo.